 Even though the stomach is a very acidic environment, some bacteria can flourish in these conditions.
 One such bacteria is Helicobacter spp..
 Infected dogs may be asymptomatic, but they could also experience symptoms such as vomiting and inappetence.
 This bacteria can cause inflammation of the lining of the stomach (i.e. gastritis) too.

 By giving omeprazole, the inside of the stomach becomes less habitable for Helicobacter.
-This makes antibiotics more effective.
+This makes antibiotics more effective against the organism.

 Gastritis

-Omeprazole may also be helpful for cases of gastritis that are related to other factors such as:
+Omeprazole may also be helpful for cases of gastritis in dogs that are related to other factors such as:

 - Exercise— Exercise-induced gastritis has been described in sled dogs and dogs who race professionally.